 Digital storage plays a significant role in the professional media and entertainment industry.
-Digital storage for the M&E industry has demand characteristics often very different from typical IT storage because of the performance requirements of real-time video in capture, editing and post-production as well as distribution.
+Digital storage for the M&E industry has demand characteristics often very different from typical IT storage because of the performance requirements of real-time video in capture, editing and postproduction as well as distribution.
 On the other hand, the ever-growing archive of long-tail digital content and increasing digitized historical analog content is swelling the demand for cold as well as warm archives using tape, optical discs and hard drive arrays.

-In February through June of 2021, Coughlin Associates, Inc. conducted a survey of professional media and entertainment professionals on various digital storage topics.
+In February through June of 2022 and again in 2023, Coughlin Associates, Inc. conducted a survey of professional media and entertainment professionals on various digital storage topics.
 The survey was broken down into several segments: content capture, editing and post-production, content delivery as well as archiving and digital preservation.
-The Society of Motion Picture and Television Engineers (SMPTE), Digital Production Buzz, Broadcast Beat, Post Magazine, Postperspective.com and other organizations assisted by soliciting survey participants.
+The Society of Motion Picture and Television Engineers (SMPTE), Broadcast Beat.
+Post Magazine, Postperspective.com and other organizations assisted by soliciting survey participants.
 Since at least 2012 our survey sources have included more small facility professionals than large facility professionals due to our additional outreach through our survey partners.

 Coughlin Associates wished to conduct the survey in order to discover new trends for storage in the industry and improve the accuracy of the company's annual report on digital storage for the media and entertainment industry.
-This summary contains some of the results from that survey and where appropriate we will compare the 2021 results from those of a similar survey in January to Jun 2020, January to May 2019, January to May 2018, January to May 2017, February to June 2016, March to May 2013, 2014 and 2015; May and June of 2012; February, November and December of 2010 and March of 2009.
+This summary contains some of the results from that survey and where appropriate we will compare the 2022/2023 results from those of a similar survey in February to June 2021, January to Jun 2020, January to May 2019, January to May 2018, January to May 2017, February to June 2016, March to May 2013, 2014 and 2015; May and June of 2012; February, November and December of 2010 and March of 2009.

-Note that in 2021 of the 92 people that started the survey, 85 completed at least some part of the survey (92.4%).
+Note that in 2022 and 2023 of the 69 people that started the survey, 68 completed at least some part of the survey (98.6%).
 All of the people surveyed worked with professional media and entertainment content.
-62 were involved in content capture, 63 were involved in digital editing or post-production, 25 were involved in content distribution and 49 were involved in long term digital archiving or digital preservation.
+43 were involved in content capture, 45 were involved in digital editing or post-production, 14 were involved in content distribution and 31 were involved in long term digital archiving or digital preservation.